jiwon-seattle/image-community/README.md

 ## Hosting

-currently, the product has been deployed to firebase.
+Currently, the product has been deployed to firebase.

 ```
 https://image-comm-10b01.firebaseapp.com/